natinho68/ToDoList/README.md

 * Install the database structure and datas with ``` php bin/console app:load-datas ```
 * Enjoy

+## Testing

+* Install the test database with ``` php bin/console doctrine:database:create --env=test ```
+* Run the automatic tests with ``` vendor/bin/phpunit ```
+* If you want to see the HTML code coverage go in **web/test-coverage**

+## How to contribute

+1. Clone the project on github, on master branch
+2. Create a branch and make your contributions
+3. Write your tests and **make sure they pass !**
+4. Create a pull request
+5. After checking, the pull request will be merged on the project

 ## Built With

 * [Composer](https://getcomposer.org/) - Used for dependency manager